ibm-cloud-docs/containers/cs_app_deploy.md

 3. Check the job pod by filtering your pods by the `nvidia-devicequery` label.
 Verify that the **STATUS** is **Completed**.

     ```sh
-    kubectl get pod -a -l 'name in (nvidia-devicequery)'
+    kubectl get pod -A -l 'name in (nvidia-devicequery)'
     ```
     {: pre}